userx-bw/mhsetroot/mhsetroot-git/README.md

-hsetroot
+mhsetroot
 ========

-A clone of hsetroot as I can never seem to find the sources
+It needed more then what hsetroot did, so I made it to that.